Business: Restructuring state enterprises

 In recent decades, states modeled some of their assets and enterprises after business enterprises.
 In 2003, for example, China modeled 80% of its state-owned enterprises on a company-type management system.
 Many state institutions and enterprises in China and Russia have transformed into joint-stock companies, with part of their shares being listed on public stock markets.

 Business process management

 Business process management (BPM) is a holistic management approach focused on aligning all aspects of an organization with the wants and needs of clients.
 BPM attempts to improve processes continuously.
 It can, therefore, be described as a "process optimization process".
 It is argued that BPM enables organizations to be more efficient, effective and capable of change than a functionally focused, traditional hierarchical management approach.

-Organization and regulation

-Most legal jurisdictions specify the forms of ownership that a business can take, creating a body of commercial law for each type.
+Business organization

 The major factors affecting how a business is organized are usually: